atom-box/tiberius-php/README.md

 * David Powers PHP 7 (book)
 * basic useage of [Composer](https://getcomposer.org/doc/01-basic-usage.md)
 * the actual challenge questions come from Stanford University's Compsci Dept: [codingbat](https://codingbat.com/)

-## Connect
-I'm on Twitter at @mistergenest    	&#x1f426; <br/>
-This repo is where I work between the time I wake up and the time the rest of my house wakes up. &#x1f304; <br/>
-My day job is working LAMP stack for an ecommerce company.
-## The Historical Tiberius
-I needed a naming system that gave my project folders an implied sequence.
-This one is Tiberius, the next is Caligula.

-BTW, the 3-D artist Daniel Voshart has released new, accurate reconstructions of what the caesars looked like.
-One of these is a realistic reconstruction of [Tiberius](https://www.ancient.eu/image/12979/tiberius-facial-reconstruction/)